hmrc/phone-number-verification/README.md

 ### Summary

-Backend server for validating and verifying a given phone number.
+Backend server for validating and verifying a given phone number

-The default port for cip-phone-number-verification is port 6083
+The default port for cip-phone-number-frontend is 6080 The default port for cip-phone-number is port 6081

-The default port for cip-phone-number is port 6081
+The default port for cip-phone-number-validation is port 6082 The default port for cip-phone-number-verification is port 6083

 ### Testing